Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: Anomaly detection for and object data

-As the dimension of the data increases, issues related to the curse of dimensionality arise.
+In low dimensional situations, using the observations themselves as anchor points may make sense.
+For instance, this would be beneficial in trying to detect the hole in a bivariate ``rotated'' version of (\ref{fn:normhole}).
+However, as the dimension of the data increases, issues related to the curse of dimensionality arise.
 A particularly salient one for the current method is that the fraction of points living on the boundary of the convex hull increases in dimension (R\'{e}nyi and Sulanke, 1963).
 Points living on this boundary will tend to have very small half space depth.
-As half space depth underlies the construction of the depth quantile functions, in high dimensions the DQF for a large quantity of points will have nearly identical behavior, which empirically has been seen to be constant functions at 0 (or $1/n$ depending on how the observation in question is handled).
+As half space depth underlies the construction of the depth quantile functions, in high dimensions the DQF for a large quantity of points will have nearly identical behavior, which empirically has been seen to be functions that only take on the values 0 and $1/n$.
 Thus, the ability to recognize anomalous observations is hampered.
-This provides an additional rational for using $m_{ij}=\frac{x_i+x_j}{2}$ as our anchor points.
+This provides rational for using $m_{ij}=\frac{x_i+x_j}{2}$ as our anchor points.
 Beyond having the aforementioned benefit of relating to antimodes for anomalous observations, these points are very likely to live in the interior of the convex hull and thus return informative (a)DQFs.
 Each observation is then associated with the averaged (a)DQF over midpoints formed between itself and other observations.
-Considering midpoints has the additional benefit of somewhat reducing the computational complexity of the algorithm, from $n(n-1)$ comparisons when the observations themselves are the ``anchor points" to ${n\choose 2}$ when using midpoints.
-In the applications that follow, the averaged (a)DQFs are based on a random sample of 40 pairs rather than all pairs of points, further reducing the computational burden of the method.
+Considering midpoints has the additional benefit of reducing the computational complexity of the algorithm, from $n(n-1)$ comparisons when the observations themselves are the ``anchor points" to ${n\choose 2}$ when using midpoints.
+In the applications that follow, the averaged (a)DQFs are based on a random sample of 50 pairs rather than all pairs of points, further reducing the computational burden of the method.